 6. The sari is perfect for the oppressive Indian weather.

 With its airy silhouette and weather-friendly Fabric, the sari certainly scores high on the comfort factor.
 Those who crib that it is difficult to wear the sari and handle it through a tough working day, remember it’s all a matter of practice and getting used to it.
 Ask Uma Ram, who gets in and out a sari and OT scrubs “without a thought.”

 7. There is a sari for every occasion within the work environment.

-Soft silks for the board room, cottons for an outing in the sun, silk-cotton for a presentation, and a stunning chiffon with a sexy, sequined blouse for the office party?
+Soft Silk for the board room, cotton for an outing in the sun, Silk-Cotton for a presentation, and a stunning Chiffon with a sexy, sequined blouse for the office party?
 The possibilities are limitless.